-One of our most treasured possessions and an intrinsic presence in our hospital is currently on a journey.
-Arts in Hospital are delighted to announce that we are sharing this important part of our collection by loaning it to a very reputable sculpture museum in Bremen, Germany.
+Our dog, one of our most treasured possessions and an intrinsic presence in our hospital has recently gone on a journey.
+Arts in Hospital were delighted to be able to loan this important part of our collection to a very reputable sculpture museum in Bremen, Germany.

 The Gerhard Marcks Haus is a museum for modern and contemporary sculpture, with national and international recognition.
 For the last 40 years they have been developing the concept of consciously combining modern and traditional art in their exhibitions, while seeking to explore the interaction between figure, form and space.

 Dame Elisabeth Frink (1930 - 1993) ranks among the major sculptors working in the second half of the 20th century.
 The Dog was donated to us by the artist herself, a former patron, nearly 30 years ago at the very beginnings of Arts in Hospital.
 Born in Thurlow, Suffolk, Frink studied at the Guildford School of Art (1946–1949) and at Chelsea School of Art (1949–1953).
 She was part of a post war group of British sculptors, dubbed the Geometry of Fear school - that included Reg Butler, Bernard Meadows, Kenneth Armitage and Eduardo Paolozzi.

 Frink’s subject matter included men, birds, dogs, horses and religious motifs, but very seldom any female forms.
 Although she made many drawings and prints, she is best known for her bronze outdoor sculpture, which has a distinctive cut and worked surface like this one.
 This is created by her adding plaster to an armature, which she then worked back into with a chisel, whereas most sculptors work directly with modelled clay which is easier to shape.